Updates and servicing for Configuration Manager

-System Center Configuration Manager uses an in-console service method called Updates and Servicing that makes it easy to find and install recommended updates for your Configuration Manager infrastructure.
-This in-console servicing method is supplemented by out-of-band updates such as hotfixes that are intended for customers who need to resolve issues that might be specific to their environment.
+Configuration Manager uses an in-console service method called Updates and Servicing.
+This in-console method makes it easy to find and install recommended updates for your Configuration Manager infrastructure.
+In-console servicing is supplemented by out-of-band updates such as hotfixes.
+The out-of-band updates are intended for customers who need to resolve issues that might be specific to their environment.

-When managing System Center Configuration Manager site and hierarchy infrastructure, the terms upgrade, update, and install are used to describe three separate concepts..
-To learn how each term is used, see About upgrade, update, and install.
+The terms upgrade, update, and install are used to describe three separate concepts in Configuration Manager.
+For more information about how each term is used, see About upgrade, update, and install.

 Use the latest baseline version when you install a new site in a new hierarchy.

-Periodically, additional baseline versions will be released.
-When you use the latest baseline version to install a new hierarchy you avoid installing an outdated version of Configuration Manager, followed by an upgrade of your infrastructure to bring it up to date.
+Periodically, additional baseline versions are released.
+When you use the latest baseline version to install a new hierarchy, you avoid installing an outdated or unsupported version of Configuration Manager, followed by an additional upgrade of your infrastructure to bring it up-to-date.

 After you install a baseline version, additional versions of Configuration Manager are available as in-console updates.
 In-console updates update your infrastructure to the latest version of Configuration Manager.